tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 s\_{agg}G \overset{?}{=} R\_{agg} + e \cdot P\_{agg}
 $$

-To validate that no funds are created the total offset must also be stored in the transaction kernel, so the parties also share their offset and calculate the total:
+To validate that no funds are created, the total offset must also be stored in the transaction kernel, so the parties also share their offset and calculate the total:
 $$
 \text{share:} \mspace{9mu} \lbrace \phi\_a, \phi\_b, \phi\_c \rbrace \\\\
 \phi\_{tot} = \phi\_a + \phi\_b + \phi\_c